Acular (Ketorolac Trometamol)

 Dosage Instructions

 For seasonal allergic conjunctivitis: Use one drop in affected eye(s) four times each day for up to four weeks.
 For cataract surgery: Use one to two drops in affected eye(s) four times each day, starting 24 hours before surgery and continuing for up to 4 weeks as advised by your doctor.
-Remove soft contact lenses before applying drops and wait 15 minutes before reinserting them.

 What If You Miss a Dose?

-If you forget a dose and it’s almost time for your next dose, skip the missed dose and continue with your regular schedule.
-If it’s not close to your next dose time, apply the drops as soon as you remember, then return to your normal schedule.
+If you forget a dose and it's almost time for your next dose, skip the missed dose and continue with your regular schedule.
+If it's not close to your next dose time, use the drops as soon as you remember, then return to your normal schedule.
+Never use double the number of drops to make up for a missed dose.

-Important: Never use double the number of drops to make up for a missed dose.
+Important: Never use double the number of drops to make up for a missed dose

 Side Effects